gusreid/gus-reid/content/about.md

     <img src="/images/gus.jpg" alt="image" height="200px" width="200px" style="float: left; margin-right: 15px;">
 </div>

 Hi,
-I'm Gus; mover, hermit, traveller.
+I'm Gus; mover, hermit traveller.

-Movement is at the top of that list because of the profound impact that consciously moving my body has had on my health, mind and growth.
+Mover is at the top of that list because of the profound impact that consciously moving my body has had on my health, mind and growth.

+But it's not always been that way.
+When I was young I was far from athletic.

 After a radical decline in health, back in 2010, I walked away from a lifestyle of all-night parties, drugs, booze and general debauchery.
 And I started what would become a life-defining journey into movement, health and consciousness.